sigasi/sigasi_insights/content/releasenotes/sigasi-5.03.md

 This release contains the following bug fix:

 - {{< pill text="Eclipse" >}} Fixed blank webviews on Windows

+# Sigasi Studio 5.3.3 Point Release

+On November 28, we released Sigasi Studio 5.3.3.
+This release contains the following new feature:

+- {{< pill text="Eclipse" >}} Sigasi Studio on Windows starts without first showing a Microsoft Defender SmartScreen warning

 # System Requirements